vic-ma/website/content/posts/2025-06-30-bugs-bugs-bugs/index.md

 categories = ['GSoC']
 +++

-In the past two weeks, I worked on two things:
+In the last two weeks, I did three things:
-* Squashing a rebus bug.
+* Fixed a rebus bug.
-* Combine the two suggested words lists into one.
+* Combined the two suggested words lists into one.
+* Found some more bugs.

 ## The rebus bug